ubclaunchpad/LP-website/handbook/onboarding/leads.md

 Within the shared Launch Pad folder, try to maintain the following structure:

 * [Projects](https://drive.google.com/drive/u/0/folders/18piFDBdAUuZAOf9xOgpf2_HBUuVNae0S) - folders for project teams
+  * Note that everyone should be granted access to this folder (part of [Onboarding for Everyone](../onboarding/everyone.md))
   * Each tech lead should create a folder for their project inside a year subfolder ("Projects YYYY") of this folder
   * Inside each project folder, each lead should create a document for meeting notes.
 All their project meetings should go in this document.
 See [Sprint Planning](../project-management/sprints.md) for more details.
-When teams are formed, make sure each folder is shared with all team members.
 * [Strategy](https://drive.google.com/drive/u/0/folders/0BwdNv1PZjDeXMkc1eDVNY1ZHT00) - see [Onboarding for Strategy](./strategy.md)
 * [Design](https://drive.google.com/drive/u/0/folders/1Zfe25r3D77hGdyMkj0tlxHNa-r7fAq1d) - see [Onboarding for Design](./design.md)
 * [Leads](https://drive.google.com/drive/u/0/folders/1hgPcUC_DrFMmzZ04pBSlZFig4v9AbTuv) - that's for us!